gaps-closure/gaps-closure.github.io/docs/C/03-02-02-constraint-model.md

 #### Constraints on Taint Coercion Within Each Enclave {#coercion}

-While the constraints on the control dependency and data depdendency that we discussed governed data sharing at the cross-domain cut, we still need to perform taint checking to ensure that data annotated with different labels inside each enclave are managed correctly and only when the mixing of the taints is explcitly allowed by the user.
+While the constraints on the control dependency and data dependency that we discussed governed data sharing at the cross-domain cut, we still need to perform taint checking to ensure that data annotated with different labels inside each enclave are managed correctly and only when the mixing of the taints is explicitly allowed by the user.

 Labels can be cooerced (i.e., nodes of a given PDG edge can be permitted to have different label assigments) inside an enclave only through user annotated